danielharrell/open-eyes-lect-2017-18/Open.md

 anxiety.
 But it can seem absurd to think my awareness of you carries me into the audience.
-And the anxiety in this awareness suggests that it is not just in body, but also in mind, that I stay right here, at the podium, all alone.
-To be aware of you, in that case, is not to become you, or even to reach you, but instead---so we might say---to *encompass* you.
+And the anxiety in this awareness suggests that it is not just in body, but also in mind, that I stay right here, at the podium, all alone. <!-- Later perhaps you can revert back to this anxiety, to address issue of dislocation.--> To be aware of you, in that case, is not to become you, or even to reach you, but instead---so we might say---to *encompass* you.
 Or as we do sometimes say: to have a point of view that *includes* you.
 I would be at the podium, then, as if I were at the center of a circumference---the point of my point of view---that you in the audience were inside rather than outside.
-And thus I would not be carried outside myself in my awareness of anything else, since this awareness will instead have made the outside an inside.
-And the self, more generally, would not be transcended, but expanded, in the awareness of anything else, allowing self-awareness to contain, not contradict, the awareness of anything else.
+And thus we could say I am not carried outside myself in my awareness of anything else, since this awareness instead has brought the outside inside.
+And the self, more generally, would not be transcended, but expanded, in the awareness of anything else, allowing self-awareness to contain it, not contradict it.

-But if the self is *not* transcended in our awareness of anything else, then it is hard to see how we ourselves are *not* like a closed jar, or completed parabola, no matter how open we seem, or try, to be.
+But if the self is *not* transcended in the awareness of anything else, then it is hard to see how we are
+*not* like a closed jar, or completed parabola, no matter how open we seem, or try, to be.
 For this account of awareness suggests that only if the self *encloses* what